A Dazzling Sound & Light Supertree Show in Singapore

 As I mentioned, I felt I was in a fireworks show in Singapore on Diwali night minus the obnoxious sounds and pollution that accompanies the fireworks.
 So I decided to click a few pictures trying to recreate the fireworks effect in the pictures.
 Here are a few pictures that showcase the firework effect in the pictures that I clicked at the fireworks show Sound and Light Show at the Supertree Grove at Gardens By The Bay in Singapore.

-The special photography technique used in these false fireworks pictures is called Zoom Burst Effect.
+The special photography technique used in these faux fireworks pictures is called Zoom Burst Effect.

 It is a combination of two things steps